 Spring, summer, and fall provide a compressed respite from the sub-arctic’s long season of deep cold.
 For most animals, it is a busy time during which they must garner most of their annual food supplies.
 Dall sheep, relatives of the bighorn sheep, graze the alpine tundra for the young shoots of mountain avens.
 Ewes and rams live apart in summer, while the lambs are getting their start.

 Caribou, like the Dall sheep, travel in groups.
 Both sexes sport antlers, the only deer family members to do so.
-Caribou migrate great distances from their calving grounds south of the Alaska Range and northwest of Mount McKinley to their winter range in the northern reaches of the park and preserve.
+Caribou migrate great distances from their calving grounds south of the Alaska Range and northwest of Denali to their winter range in the northern reaches of the park and preserve.
 The Denali Herd has fluctuated greatly in number over the last 30 years.
 Today groups of 20 or more may be seen from the park road, quite different from the thousands seen many years ago.

 Moose are a popular and commonly viewed animal through the park region, with densities increasing around the forested regions of the park.
 This includes the areas near the park entrance and wonder lake area.
 Bull moose are huge animals and become active in sparring and fighting other competing males as the breeding season begins in late August to early October.
 Cow moose generally give birth to twin calves in late May, but predation by wolves and bears takes a heavy toll on the calf survival rate.

 Wolves are rarely seen, but they plan an important role in the nature scheme.
 In winter, wolves generally hunt in packs.
 Individuals, however, can be sighted as well.
 Pack organization is strongest during the whelping (pupping) season in spring.
 The presence of wolves in Denali is an indication of the quality of this wilderness.
 If you are lucky enough to see a wolf, consider it a rare and privileged experience.